 Yes.
 DSW Team members must live in Simi Valley at the time of appointment.
 The primary mission of the team is to serve the community of Simi Valley first and foremost.
 When requested, the DSW Team may be activated to support other communities in Ventura County.

-Do I need any prior skills or training?
+Do I need any specific skills or training?

 Do DSW Team members get paid?